The Best Way to Explore Bermuda

 Photo By: Nhuri Bashir

 This British territory is a short flight (under two hours) from much of the East Coast, and offers a mix of spectacular beaches and cultural activities.
 Though Bermuda is often lumped in with the Caribbean, it’s actually located in the Atlantic, with a climate that’s more in line with the Carolinas.
-Until last year, the only options to navigate the 21-mile-long island were by bus, scooter or taxi, since rental cars are banned on the island due to traffic.
+Until 2017, the only options to navigate the 21-mile-long island were by bus, scooter or taxi, since rental cars are banned on the island due to traffic.
 (Even Bermuda residents are allowed only one car.)
-So it was major news when Bermuda introduced the Twizy in spring 2017 — an electric-powered, golf-cart-size vehicle that resembles the love child of a DeLorean and a VW Beetle.
+So it was major news when Bermuda introduced the Twizy — an electric-powered, golf-cart-size vehicle that resembles the love child of a DeLorean and a VW Beetle.